The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 Inside

-view of V1.3 prototype (Left) and the current V2.2 unit (Right).
+view of V1.3 prototype (Left) and the V2.2/V2.4 unit.
 In

 both cases not all components are shown as a significant number of them